PredM/SimSiamDistanceBasedAnomaly/README.md

 * The [raw data](https://seafile.rlp.net/d/cd5590e4e9d249b2847e/) recorded with this [simulation factory model](https://iot.uni-trier.de) used to generate the training and evaluation data sets.
 * The [preprocessed data set](https://seafile.rlp.net/d/69434c0df2c3493aac7f/) we used for the evaluation.

+## Quick start guide: How to start the model?
+1. Clone the repository
+2. Download the [preprocessed data set](https://seafile.rlp.net/d/69434c0df2c3493aac7f/) and move it to the _data_ folder
+3. Navigate to the _neural_network_ folder and start the training and test procedure via _python TrainAndTest.py > Log.txt_

 ## Requirements
 Used python version: 3.6.X \